 After receiving their J.D. degree, joint degree students will need to complete only 12 additional academic credits (of which at least 8 must be in qualifying tax courses) in order to fulfill the requirements of the Tax LL.M. degree.
 All of these additional credits must be completed at the Law Center.
-Joint degree students are expected to begin the LL.M. phase of the program in the Fall semester immediately following receipt of their J.D. degree.
-Students attending full-time can thus complete the LL.M. degree requirements during that semester; in any event, they are expected to complete their degree requirements within one year following their J.D. graduation.
+Joint degree students are expected to begin the LL.M. phase of the program in the fall semester immediately following receipt of their J.D. degree.
+Students attending full-time will typically complete the LL.M. degree requirements during that semester.
 Students attending part-time are expected to complete their degree requirements within two years following their J.D. graduation.
-(Under exceptional circumstances, a student who has been admitted to the joint degree program but is unable to start the LL.M. phase of the program in the Fall semester immediately following his or her J.D. graduation may request a deferral to the following spring or fall semester.)
+Under exceptional circumstances, a student who has been admitted to the joint degree program but is unable to start the LL.M. phase of the program in the Fall semester immediately following the conferral of his or her J.D. degree may request a deferral until the following spring or fall semester.

 Application Procedure for Georgetown J.D.
 Students

-Students currently enrolled in the Law Center's J.D. program should apply to the Taxation joint degree program toward the end of their second year.
-Students must have completed Taxation I by the end of that Semester in order to apply.
+Students currently enrolled in the Law Center's J.D. program should apply to the J.D./LL.M. in Taxation joint degree program at the end of their second year of law school.
+Students must have completed Taxation I before the end of that semester in order to apply.
+Georgetown J.D. students interested in the joint J.D./LL.M. program are encouraged to take Taxation I during the Fall semester of their second year, and Corporate Taxation during the Spring semester of that year, so that they may explore upper-level courses in Taxation during their third year and LL.M. semester.
 The application form and deadlines for Georgetown J.D. students are available on the Joint LL.M.
 Degree Programs Admissions page.

 Application Procedure for J.D.
 Students at Other Accredited U.S. Law Schools